software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Are the following statements true or false?
 Justify your answer.
 >
 > 1. Only the Product Owner plans the requirements for the upcoming Sprint during the Sprint Planning event
-> 2. The Sprint Backlog is a very important artifact for the Daily Scrum event
+> 2. The Sprint Backlog is an important artifact for the Daily Scrum event
 > 3. The Product Owner is at the top of the Scrum Team's hierarchy and they decide what every other team member should do
 > 4. Sprint duration of two weeks is better than two months
 > 5. The Developer's only responsibility in a Scrum Team is to write code